-Over thirty years ago, while sitting on the beach playing with my young children, I made my first basket out of a pile of willow trimmings someone had tossed there.
-It looked like a crazy birds nest, but the simple experience of weaving with the materials at hand while being together with my two sons on a beautiful Pacific Northwest shoreline kindled a passion in me for creating art using plant fibers.
+Forty years ago, while sitting on the beach playing with my young children, I made my first basket out of a pile of willow trimmings someone had tossed there.
+It looked wildly made like a crazy bird’s nest.
+While being together with my two sons on a beautiful Pacific Northwest shoreline, this simple experience of crafting with the natural materials at hand kindled a passion for creating forms using plant fibers.
 I thank my family, my community, and all my teachers for cultivating this gift in me.

 I began my career as a pediatric nurse, born and raised in Seattle.
-But thirty-five years ago, when my family moved into an old house in Indianola, Washington, I found a small Salish basket left there on a shelf.
-The late Upper Skagit Elder, Vi Hilbert, once said: “An Old Native Basket has a life of its own, and it has something to teach each person that holds it.”
-For me, holding that basket touched my heart and mind, gently pointing me towards another career as an artist and teacher.
-I enjoy sharing my love of natural history, environmental stewardship, and the healing nature of weaving with plants.
+But forty-four years ago, when we moved to an old cottage built on Traditional Suquamish land, in Indianola Washington, I found an old Coast Salish basket left on a shelf.
+As I cradled the small basket, something shifted inside me.
+The late Upper Skagit Elder, Vi Hilbert, once said: “An Old Native Basket has a life of its own.
+The basket will have something different to teach each person that holds it.”
+For me, holding what I now know was a split cedar limb and root child’s berry basket, touched my heart and made me want to learn.
+Who created this?
+What materials is it made of?
+How did the weaver construct this basket?
+Who did they learn from?
+Why was it made?
+Who was it made for?
+How did it end up here on this shelf?
+At that very point in my life the physical act of touching and holding this small old basket gently guided me towards another career as an artist and teacher.
+Sharing a love of culture, environmental stewardship, and the healing nature of weaving with plants, is my passion.

 This website is dedicated to my three grandchildren, Camas, Asha and Calla.